 While most companies talk about employee perks, benefits, incentives, gifts, awards, and rewards in the same breath, the truth is, they each have their distinct characteristics and impact people in different ways.
 Interchanging them is like confusing butter with clarified butter or cream with yogurt!

-That means you need to make a distinction between good performance, productivity, achievements, and efforts and tailor your rewards and recognition program accordingly.
+That means you need to make a distinction between good performance, productivity, recognition of achievements, and efforts and tailor your employee rewards and recognition program accordingly.
 Only then will your employees be delighted and actively contribute to the company’s growth.

 Recognition and rewards: intent vs. action